Numerical continuation of spiral waves in heteroclinic networks of cyclic dominance: Introduction

 The focus of this paper is on the computation of spiral waves arising from cyclic interactions between competing populations in the presence of spatial diffusion.
 We assume that this system is modelled by a system of partial differential equations (PDEs) given in vector form as

-Here, $\mathbf{U}(x,y,t) \in \mathbb{R}^m$ represents $m$ different species, $\mathbf{f} \colon \mathbb{R}^m \to \mathbb{R}^m$ is a sufficiently smooth function expressing the nonlinear kinetics (i.e., local species interactions), and the spatial derivatives $\mathbf{U}_{xx}+\mathbf{U}_{yy}$ are the Laplacian terms modelling diffusion.
-We assume that $\mathbf{f}$ is invariant under cyclic permutations and admits invariant subspaces in which at least one of the species is extinct.
-Furthermore, we assume that, in the absence of spatial distribution, an attracting heteroclinic cycle exists between equilibria with only one surviving species each.
+Here, $\mathbf{U}(x,y,t) \in \mathbb{R}^m$ represents $m$ different species, $\mathbf{f} \colon \mathbb{R}^m \to \mathbb{R}^m$ is a sufficiently smooth function expressing the nonlinear kinetics (i.e., local species interactions), and the spatial derivatives $\mathbf{U}_{xx}+~\mathbf{U}_{yy}$ are the Laplacian terms modelling diffusion.
+We are interested in a specific class of \cref{eq:VectorForm} that satisfies the following assumption: \begin{Assumption} \mbox{} \\ We assume that, in the absence of spatial variation and diffusion terms, \cref{eq:VectorForm} admits an attracting, robust heteroclinic cycle between equilibria solutions.
+Furthermore, we assume that $\mathbf{f}$ is invariant under cyclic permutations of its arguments. \end{Assumption}

+Systems of the form \cref{eq:VectorForm} that satisfy \Cref{assumption:symmetry} describe a large class of problems that feature heteroclinic cycles with permutation symmetries (i.e., cyclic symmetries).
+Well-known examples of this class include those arising in equivariant bifurcation theory (e.g., the three-variable Guckenheimer--Holmes cycle~\citep{guckenheimer1988} and the four-variable Field--Swift cycle~\citep{field1991}); population models (e.g., the May--Leonard model~\citep{May1975} and other higher-dimensional generalisations of Lotka--Volterra type); and also those that can appear in other mathematical modelling problems (e.g., the example of \citet{proctor1988} from fluid mechanics).
+Note that the diffusion coefficients for all state variables in system~\cref{eq:VectorForm} are equal; this is necessary to preserve the permutation symmetry.
+If we perturb the system by breaking this symmetry, for example by choosing unequal diffusion coefficients slightly different from 1, we expect the dynamics to be similar, although the computations will be more expensive.

+\begin{remark} The computational method presented here can be generalized to compute spiral waves in any reaction--diffusion system of the general form \cref{eq:VectorForm}, but in the absence of the cyclic symmetry given by \Cref{assumption:symmetry} the computational cost will then likely be larger. \end{remark}